Open source · Apache-2.0 · v1.6.1 stable on npm

 60 seconds

-From zero to sovereign.
+From zero to custody.

 Three commands.
 A local vault, a self-custodied identity, and a running approval dashboard before your coffee cools.